da4089/alog/README.markdown

 - Every 15 minutes, server pings all clients, and they pop up a window asking what you've done for the last 15 minutes.
   - Time period is tunable.
   - First client to answer wins, and pops-down the other clients.
   - If no answer within a timeout, it'll record an "AFK" entry.
   - The default is what you said last time (sent by server).
   - You can change it to something else.
   - It does completion, so switching tasks is simple.
   - There's a drop-down list if you want that instead.
+  - In the case of mobile clients, they won't be able to be always connected.
+So they should wake themselves up at the expected next ping time, and record an entry if they get one.
+    - This applies to eg. laptops on planes too.
+    - Any number of disconnected entries can be recorded, and when connection with the server is re-established, they can be applied to the database.
+  - If no entry is entered within (configurable) 1 minute, all clients should pop down.
 - Optional notes with each time entry too.
 They're appended to the journal with a timestamp.
 - You can add a journal entry at any time.